bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 # download folder : folder

 This inspector is available in relevance subsitution action processing.
-When the action is active, this inspector returns a folder object of __Download\, otherwise it returns a folder object of __Global\sitename\actionid\named.
+When the action is active, this inspector returns a folder object for `__Download`, otherwise it returns a folder object for `__Global\sitename\actionid\named`.
 This inspector is designed for the prefetch process of action execution.
-Macintosh Note: Prior to version 7.2, this inspector referred to the system download folder on the Macintosh.
-That inspector is referred to as ISS Download as of version 7.2.

 # download server : download server